-A case manager assesses the needs of the client and, when appropriate, the client's family, when appropriate, and plansarranges, implements, coordinates, monitors, evaluates, and advocates for options and for multiple services required to meet an individual's specific complex needs and preferences.
+A case manager assesses the needs of the client and, when appropriate, the client's family and plans, implements, coordinates, monitors, evaluates, and advocates for options and services required to meet an individual's needs and preferences.
 This is a professional and collaborative process between case manager and the client.

 The focus of case management is client centered, recognizing the importance of each client's interests, worth, and right to self-determination and confidentiality.
-This documentThe conduct of the case manager follows adheres to the intent of the following:
+This document adheres to the intent of the following: